PolymeshAssociation/polymesh-tools/docs/operator/overview/README.md

 case of a primary operator node failure.
 In this case the primary node **must not** come back online. ***The penalty for equivocation is much higher than the penalty for being offline***.

-The uniqye session key method uses different session keys for different instances of operator nodes.
+The unique session key method uses different session keys for different instances of operator nodes.
 If the primary operator node goes down for some reason, the controller will need to change the active session keys on the blockchain for the secondary node to become active.
 Since a key change takes effect only in the next session, you may still get penalised for being offline for one